whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 _Profit economies make it dangerous to have integrity._ Thus it's not just politicians who are corrupt.
 In one way or another, profit economies corrupt nearly everybody, from the topmost political leaders and business executives to the vast majority of individuals.

 Of course, some people have a comfortable life in their profit economy, and maybe you're one of them.
-If so, do you not think this pertains to you?
+If so, do you think this does not pertain to you?
 Perhaps you like your job, your company has an ethical-sounding mission statement, and you have enough money to survive and even enjoy your days off.
 Maybe you also have money for a rainy day or retirement.
-Maybe you are sitting pretty.**
+Maybe you are sitting pretty.

 But consider this.
 Can you stop?
 Can you step off your treadmill and quit working for money whenever you please to focus on more meaningful work?
 And if you did, how long could you keep it up?
-Unless you have megawealth, at some point you would have to return to some kind of paid work or face the consequences of financial desperation.
-Maybe your friends or family would help you out for a while, but sooner or later, you'd likely be in trouble.
-Unlike those in healthy nations, in the profit economy of an unhealthy nation, you're not surrounded by people who will share food and shelter and make sure your survival needs are met during difficult moments.
+Unless you have megawealth, some day you would have to return to paid work or face financial desperation.
+Maybe your friends or family would help you for a while, but sooner or later, you'd likely be in trouble.
+Unlike those in healthy nations, in the profit economy of an unhealthy nation, you're not surrounded by people who will share food and shelter and ensure your survival needs are met during difficult times.

-And even if you do have megawealth, you know deep down that you'd better not lose it, or you'll really learn what financial desperation is like.
+And if you do have megawealth, you know deep down that you'd better not lose it, or you'll really learn what financial desperation is like.

-Perhaps you think that wouldn't happen to you, but the fact that you do not dare step off your job treadmill for very long is evidence enough that you don't want to risk it.
+Perhaps you think that wouldn't happen to you, but the fact that you do not dare step off your job treadmill for very long is proof that you don't want to risk it.
 Whether we think much about it or not, we are all aware that we must work for money in order to survive and advance in our profit economy.

 And therefore the well-off are as trapped as anyone else.
 The paychecks may vary but the trap is the same.
 Yes, in a market economy you can choose your job, your boss, and your potential advancement.
 But the one thing you cannot choose is to not participate.
 You, just like me and everyone else, are trapped.

-### Gift Economies Generate and Spread Abundance
+### Gift Economies Reward and Maintain Generosity**

-Gift economies reward sharing.
-They ensure everyone is taken care of, moving resources to where they're most needed or where they serve the greatest good.
+Unlike profit economies that reward selfishness, gift economies reward sharing.
+To ensure that everyone is taken care of, gift economies move resources to where they are the most needed or where they will do the most good.

-I experienced a gift economy among the Ashaninka where sharing was clearly the norm.
-Plenty of other people living in other healthy nations, past and present, show that this is not particularly unusual.
+I experienced a gift economy among the Ashaninka where sharing food, tools, land, water, and other resources was clearly the norm.
+Plenty of other people living in other healthy nations, past and present, show that this community-wide and nation-wide sharing is not particularly unusual.

 Nancy Basket, a woman of Cherokee descent, summarized the traditional Cherokee culture of sharing this way: "If we all had a lot, then everybody had a lot.
 If there wasn't a whole lot, then no one had a whole lot."[xxx-basket interview]